WordleWhat is the best way to win at Wordle? Or, what is the best strategy to solve Wordle?

 No matter how skilled you are, luck plays a big part in guessing the Wordle word within three guesses.

 Generally, you want to stick to your first two guess words and then make an educated guess depending on what letters have been revealed.
-Of course, there may be too many words/guesses remaining, so sometimes it is best to guess a burner word (a word that eliminates a buch of letters but isn′t the solution) to narrow down your choices.
+Of course, there may be too many words/guesses remaining, so sometimes it is best to guess a burner word (a word that eliminates a bunch of letters but isn′t the solution) to narrow down your choices.
 Using a burner word almost always means using more than three guesses to solve the daily word, but it also means not losing, which is more important than guessing the Wordle word within the first three guesses.

 What percentage of people get the Wordle correct?